sensebox/books-v2/en/projekte/verkehrszaehlerv2.md

 unsigned int distance = 0;
 ```

-In the `setup()`-function you have to start the *Seriellen Monitor* and define the pins to which the sensor is connected as input or output.
+In the `setup()`-function you have to start the *Serial Monitor* and define the pins to which the sensor is connected as input or output.
 The trigger pin of the sensor must be defined as output and the echo pin as input.

 ```arduino